 Remove four screws securing display assembly hinges.

-By the way, it’s not necessary to separate the display panel from the laptop base in order to remove the screen.
+By the way, it’s not necessary to separate the display panel from the base in order to remove the screen.

-Remove six remaining screws from the bottom of the laptop.
+Remove six remaining screws from the bottom.

 Remove four screws securing the top cover.

-Disconnect touch pad cable from the motherboard (yellow arrow).
+Disconnect the touch pad cable (yellow arrow).